netzbub/mash-playbook/docs/org sorted/01-prerequisites.md

 - at least one domain name you can use

 - Some TCP/UDP ports open.
-This playbook (actually [Docker itself](https://docs.docker.com/network/iptables/)) configures the server's internal firewall for you.
+This playbook (actually [ itself](https://docs..com/network/iptables/)) configures the server's internal firewall for you.
 In most cases, you don't need to do anything special.
 But **if your server is running behind another firewall**, you'd need to open these ports:

   - `80/tcp`: HTTP webserver
   - `443/tcp`: HTTPS webserver